 Choose one or more of the following:

 - Banana – the riper the better.
-Frozen also can make an interesting taste too.
+Frozen is best because it makes it creamier.

 - Avocado – now this is an interesting one… it makes your smoothie extra rich and creamy.
-Great for those who are using this as a meal replacement or to help put on healthy weight.
+Great for those who are using this as a meal replacement, or for those who are looking for a low-sugar smoothie.

 Dose: around 1 cup of fruit, 1 acai packet, 1 banana or 1/2 avocado

 Step Three: The Green Factor

 The greens are all about getting your vitamins, minerals, antioxidants, cleansing properties and chlorophyll.
 This is the BASE of awesome nutrition, and everything else we are adding is just an added benefit to the greens.
-So if you can only afford one extra superfood, then get a greens powder.
+You can use frozen greens such as kale or spinach, or you can use a greens powder… or both!